ThunderKey/python-tool-competition-2024/README.md

 You can add your own files to the `targets` directory.

 Now you can implement the `build_test` function of your generator.
-This will be called for each file and it expects that either a `TestGenerationSuccess` or `TestGenerationFailure` is returned.
+This will be called for each target file and it expects that either a `TestGenerationSuccess` or `TestGenerationFailure` is returned.
 The success contains the body of the generated test file.
 Storing the file is handled by the runner that runs `build_test`.